 In Moving Pictures, we learn of the existence of Tshlup-Ashlapeth, the Infernal Star goat with a Million young, whose preferred and only way of slaughtering a victim is to hold them down and show it pictures of its children, until they can take no more and their brain explodes.

+Used metaphorically in Feet of Clay, when a dreaming Vimes sees a murder victim's head burst open and spill out words.
 Then again, non-metaphorically, when the Golem King's head is smashed to pieces, with countless shreds of paper containing the king golem's Words flying out.

 Used even less metaphorically in The Fifth Elephant, when a werewolf reflexively catches Vimes' high-powered flare in his teeth.